agile-athletes/ai-playground/README.md

 # ai-playground
 A shared ai-playground starting with the making of a RAG-SWOT-Analysis prototype.
 It is an ongoing product that is constantly changing.
 [The history shows how it evolves](https://agile-athletes.de/aiPlayground.html).

+The backend of this React app is entirely (100%) driven by a standard n8n and MQTT installation.
+This includes authentication and authorisation by JWT.
+Samples of the n8n workflows are available.

+Motivation: Most models are familiar with SWOT.
+SOFT is not.
+It gives us the opportunity to experiment with AI agents that can handle such circumstances.
+These AI agents are defined in n8n workflows.

 ## RAG-SWOT-Analysis
 Based on [The origins of SWOT analysis](https://www.sciencedirect.com/science/article/pii/S0024630123000110), it's fascinating to see how long-range planning with SWOT likely originated from the Long Range Planning Service (Stanford Research Institute) known as SOFT.
 Our team of open source developers is dedicated to modernizing this approach by integrating cutting-edge Agentic RAG technology.
 Exciting times ahead in 2025 as we merge traditional strategies with AI advancements.